 - Benefits of Nested Files

-Fiber optic laser cutting is one of the most popular sheet metal fabrication processes in existence today.
+Fiber optic laser cutting is one of today’s most popular sheet metal fabrication processes.
 Fiber lasers offer part design flexibility and precision not available through other means.

 Ajax was an early adopter of fiber laser cutting capabilities and now offers multiple machines that can accommodate a wide range of materials.
-Our lasers can cut material up to 5’ x 10’ with thickness up to ¾ inch.
+Our lasers can cut sheet material up to 5’ x 10’ with thicknesses up to ¾ inch.
 On light-gauge mild steel, the speed of the fiber laser is up to 2,300 inches/minute.
 Materials commonly used for laser cutting include:

 - Beryllium Copper